statiqdev/CleanBlog/README.md

 - `Navigation`: The navigation at the top of the layout.
 - `Header`: The header section of the page.
 - `Footer`: The footer section of the page.
-- `Scripts`: Additional scripts or other content at the bottom of the page.
+- `Scripts`: Additional scripts or other content at the bottom of the page (this section is additive with the content in the `_scripts.cshtml` partial).

 # Index Page